nixworks/public/news/2015/11/2/index.md

 ##### 2015 Nepal fuel crisis
 ### [Nepali police shoot dead an Indian citizen at a border checkpoint as they attempt to clear protesters whose blockade has crippled Nepal's fuel supplies and badly damaged relations between the neighboring countries. ](/news/2015/11/2/nepali-police-shoot-dead-an-indian-citizen-at-a-border-checkpoint-as-they-attempt-to-clear-protesters-whose-blockade-has-crippled-nepal-s-fu.md)
-_Context: Nepal, India, relations, 2015 Nepal fuel crisis_
+_Context: India, 2015 Nepal fuel crisis, Nepal, relations_

 ##### War in Somalia (2009-present)
 ### [At least 15 Somalia army soldiers are killed in an Al-Shabaab ambush near the town of Wanlaweyn in the Lower Shebelle region. ](/news/2015/11/2/at-least-15-somalia-army-soldiers-are-killed-in-an-al-shabaab-ambush-near-the-town-of-wanlaweyn-in-the-lower-shebelle-region.md)
-_Context: Wanlaweyn, Lower Shebelle, War in Somalia (2009-present), Al-Shabaab, Somalia army soldiers_
+_Context: Lower Shebelle, Wanlaweyn, Al-Shabaab, War in Somalia (2009-present), Somalia army soldiers_

 ##### Palestinian terrorist
 ### [A Palestinian terrorist stabs an 80-year-old woman and two men in the Israeli town of Rishon Letzion, and another Palestinian attacks an 71-year-old man and critically wounds him in Netanya.](/news/2015/11/2/a-palestinian-terrorist-stabs-an-80-year-old-woman-and-two-men-in-the-israeli-town-of-rishon-letzion-and-another-palestinian-attacks-an-71.md)
-_Context: Rishon Letzion, Netanya, Palestinian terrorist_
+_Context: Netanya, Palestinian terrorist, Rishon Letzion_

 ##### Australian Prime Minister
 ### [New Australian Prime Minister Malcolm Turnbull announces knights and dames will no longer be part of the nation's honors system.
 He said Queen Elizabeth signed off on the decision. ](/news/2015/11/2/new-australian-prime-minister-malcolm-turnbull-announces-knights-and-dames-will-no-longer-be-part-of-the-nationas-honors-system-he-said-q.md)
-_Context: Elizabeth II, Australian Prime Minister, knights and dames, Malcolm Turnbull_
+_Context: Australian Prime Minister, knights and dames, Elizabeth II, Malcolm Turnbull_

 ##### United States
 ### [In the United States, the hacking group Anonymous starts releasing names and information about alleged members of the Ku Klux Klan (KKK), a white-supremacist terrorist group originally founded after the Civil War by former Confederate soldiers.
 Prominent individuals listed deny the allegations.
 The group says they also infiltrated KKK-affiliated websites, and warned of more action culminating on November 24, the anniversary of the Ferguson, Missouri grand jury's decision not to indict. ](/news/2015/11/2/in-the-united-states-the-hacking-group-anonymous-starts-releasing-names-and-information-about-alleged-members-of-the-ku-klux-klan-kkk-a.md)